Welcome to the SBHS Libraries

 system.
 Students can search our catalogue from school or home.
 They

-holiday destinations.
-They log in via their own personal Oliver account to do
+destinations.
+They log in via their own personal Oliver account to do this and

-this and can see their overdues, borrowing history or renew books from a
+can see their overdue loans, and borrowing history, or renew books from a

 distance using Oliver online and through their student Portal.

-Both libraries allow students to borrow up to 10 hard copy books and
+Both libraries allow students to borrow up to 10 hard copy books.
+The

+second month.
 The eBook loan period is two weeks.
-High use items such as Study Guides or
+Our busy students

 Both libraries maintain the Oliver News Page to display new books, links to

-Reading Lists and direct links to subscription databases such as Britannica
+Reading Lists and direct links to subscription databases such ClickView,

-(websites) and Wheelers or OverDrive eBooks.
-Students are able to do
+WebLinksPlus and Wheelers eBooks.
+Students are able to do Advanced and

-Advanced and Federated searches using Search Other Sources to combine State
+Federated searches using Search Other Sources to combine State Library resources

-Both Libraries run “Events” throughout the school year including the Chess
+Both Libraries run events throughout the school year including the Junior

 The KJ Andrews Junior Library